replication security hole

 235 for details of the ssl implementation.

-#4 Updated by Jivka Bojilova about 19 years ago
+#4 Updated by Jivka Bojilova over 19 years ago

 Added support for running replication over HTTPS.